Land bonds: Guyana

-Land bonds in Ireland
+Ireland

 Ireland has several statutes relating to land bonds.
 Ireland's Land Commission may, under its Land Acts, acquire land and pay vendors (landowners) for the acquired land with new land bonds equal in nominal amount to the purchase money and carrying interest as from the date on which the land purchased.
 The law mandates that new land bonds issued to a vendor for the acquired land, be accepted by such vendor as the equivalent of the corresponding amount of purchase money, and any person having power to sell, may enter into a subsequent purchase agreement notwithstanding that the purchase money under the laws of Ireland is paid in new land bonds instead of cash.

-Land bonds in Jamaica
+Jamaica

 Jamaica passed its Land Bonds Act in 1955.
 The act allows the Government of Jamaica to pay with bonds any land acquired from any person or entity who owns the land or to whom compensation is payable.

 The land bonds have the following features: